Banker & Tradesman publishes, “SJC Ruling Brings Law in Line With Industry Practices”

-Since at least 1940, parties to construction contracts have been held to high standards of showing “complete and strict performance of all [of the construction contract’s] terms.”
+Since at least 1940, parties to construction contracts have been held to high standard of showing “complete and strict performance of all [of the construction contract’s] terms.”
 This has historically turned otherwise straightforward disputes over payment into battles where the parties could point to any performance failure as a basis to avoid liability.
 It also impacted construction projects in the context of termination where any breach of a construction contract was a default that could lead to termination.
 The result was that owners and upstream contractors had significant leverage to enforce their contracts.

-That rule changed on June 13 when the Commonwealth’s Supreme Judicial Court issued its decision in G4S Technology LLC v.
+That rule changed on June 13 when the commonwealth’s Supreme Judicial Court issued its decision in G4S Technology LLC v.
 Massachusetts Technology Park Corporation, in which a design builder on a publicly funded broadband installation project had its breach of contract claims dismissed due to evidence of having submitted false payment certifications.
 The SJC expressly overruled its prior decisions and instituted a new rule that more accurately reflects the realities of an industry that is infinitely more complex than it was in the 1940s.

 Instead of requiring complete and strict performance of each and every provision of the contract, parties will now be required to show that they strictly complied with the terms relating to the design and construction itself.
 Breaches of other non-construction-related provisions, like payment certifications, submissions of required manuals, display of project logos or owner field office conditions – among myriad other requirements embedded in typical construction contracts – will be analyzed under the more practical “materiality rule” that applies to virtually every contract claim.

 Thus claimants will no longer face the risk of losing their ability to enforce the terms of their contract for minor violations of their agreements.
 Of course, if a breach of a non-construction related provision is found to be material, its remains a disqualifying breach of contract.